On today’s date in 2006, Brad Gushue skipped Canada’s men’s curling team to its first-ever Olympic gold medal.

 Before the gold-medal match, which saw Canada defeat Finland 10-4 at the Winter Games in Torino, Italy, a $1 coin was buried at each end of the ice.

-As the now-legendary story goes, Olympic officials invited Dan Craig, ice-making consultant for the NHL, to oversee the arena where the hockey tournaments were held.
-Craig called a few of his crew members from back home in Edmonton, Alta. to help, and one of his assistants, Trent Evans, secretly placed a loonie at centre ice after realizing there was no target for referees to aim for when dropping the puck).
+The “Lucky Loonie” first entered Canadian consciousness after the men’s and women’s hockey teams both won gold at the 2002 Winter Games in Salt Lake City, Utah.
+As the story goes, Olympic officials invited Dan Craig, an ice-making consultant for the National Hockey League, to oversee the arena where the hockey tournaments were being held nearly 20 years ago.
+Craig called a few of his crew members from back home in Edmonton for help, and one of his assistants – Trent Evans – secretly placed a loonie at centre ice (he noticed there was no target for referees to aim for when dropping the puck).

-“Canadians can wish our athletes luck by keeping this special coin produced by the Mint as well as create a lasting memory of Canada’s participation at the Games,” said former RCM president and CEO Ian Bennett.
+“Canadians can wish our athletes luck by keeping this special coin produced by the Mint as well as create a lasting memory of Canada’s participation at the Games,” said former Mint president and CEO Ian Bennett.

 The coins typically depict a loon alongside the Canadian Olympic logo.